laminlabs/lamindb/docs/architecture.md

 While Iceberg & DuckLake are based on the parquet format, and LaminDB is format-agnostic, **LanceDB** manages datasets in the Lance format, a columnar format inspired by parquet that's optimized for arrays.[^lancedb-format] To use LanceDB, you need to convert your data into the Lance format.
 While LanceDB fits the lakehouse architecture, non-lakehouse architectures for managing array-like data exist, too, in particular, `arraylake` & `tensorstore` for `.zarr` arrays, and `tiledb` for `.tiledb` arrays.[^tiledb] These non-lakehouse technologies are out of scope for this post given the established query engines don't apply to them.

-### Decoupled compute & query pushdowns
+## Decoupled compute & query pushdowns

 Rather than locking metadata resolution inside a dedicated query engine or custom SQL driver, LaminDB acts as an independent semantic orchestration layer.

 When executing analytical queries, LaminDB first resolves metadata in Postgres or SQLite to yield precise object storage paths.
 You then pass these paths directly to modern open-source engines like DuckDB, Polars, or PySpark.
 Because these engines read native Parquet and Zarr files directly over object storage, query execution retains full optimization benefits:

-- Projection Pushdowns: Only downloading requested columns.
+- **Projection Pushdowns**: Only downloading requested columns.
-- Filter Pushdowns: Reading file footers to execute row-group pruning and skip irrelevant data blocks before fetching them.
+- **Filter Pushdowns**: Reading file footers to execute row-group pruning and skip irrelevant data blocks before fetching them.

 This decoupled design ensures that using LaminDB for provenance, lineage, and ACID governance introduces zero performance penalty during data processing and analytics.
 See {doc}`tables` for implementation details.

-### Branching & idempotency
+## Branching & idempotency

 To safely delegate tasks to autonomous agents and distributed teams, data infrastructure must support non-destructive experimentation and repeatable execution.